 The interest you pay on the loan is deposited right back into your 401(k) savings account.
 You’ll end up increasing the balance in your account (after paying off your loan), which will accrue investment earnings.

 You may be able to snag a lower interest rate than you would on a personal loan.

-Unlike personal loans, credit checks aren’t required to get a 401(k) loan, and the loan won’t show up on your credit reports, which means it won’t impact your credit scores.
-While we would never advise missing payments or making late payments, missed or late payments won’t affect your credit scores.
-(FYI: This is not the case with personal loans.)
+Unlike personal loans, credit checks aren’t required to get a 401(k) loan.
+Also, the loan won’t show up on your credit reports, which means it won’t impact your credit scores.

 You may be able to receive funding in as little as a few days.